Affiliate links on Android Authority may earn us a commission. Learn more.

 How to block websites on Android

-If you are getting a smartphone or tablet for your kids, having parental controls and the option to block websites on Android is a must.
-You can use website blocking yourself to kick your social media habits or avoid distractions when working.
-Whatever the reason, we are here to help.
+If you’re getting a smartphone or tablet for your kids, having parental controls and the option to block websites is a must.
+You can even use website blocking on yourself to kick your social media habits or avoid distractions when working.
+Whatever the reason, we’re here to help.
 Here are some of the most effective methods to block websites on Android.

-Mobile browsers on Android don't have as many features as their desktop counterparts, so it's as simple as toggling a switch.
+Mobile browsers on Android don't have as many features as their desktop counterparts, but it can be as simple as toggling a switch.
 Some browsers, like Firefox, have a helpful add-on you can set up.
 If you're looking to monitor and block your kids' mobile usage, we recommend Google Family Link.

 JUMP TO KEY SECTIONS